CloudinaryPublicNew/Optimize-Media-for-Fast-Page-Loading/tools.md

 >If you need to host this page, you can use GitHub Pages.
 1. Visit pages.github.com
 2. set up a repository named &ltgithub username&gt.github.io
 3. once this is created, you are given the option to import from another repository.
-Enter:"https://github.com/dougsillars/dougsillars.github.io", and you've essentially cloned this repository into your own GitHub Pages repository.
+Enter:"https://github.com/dougsillars/dougsillars.github.io", and you've essentially forked this repository into your own GitHub Pages repository.